• Skip to primary navigation

 Babka is best enjoyed freshly baked but will keep for 2 to 3 days when stored in an airtight container at room temperature.
 To store your homemade babka longer, wrap the cooled loaf in a layer of plastic wrap and a layer of aluminum foil and freeze for up to 1 month.

-More nostalgic desserts and sweets
+More nostalgic breads and sweets

 Sliced S'mores Babka